Crowdfunding and impairment of financial instruments

 This article addresses the application of accounting principles in contemporary contexts (an exam technique issue) and the impairment of financial instruments (a technical knowledge issue).

-Applying accounting principles to different contexts
+Applying accounting principles in different contexts

-Many candidates perceive accounting to be a technical practice and believe that SBR tests ‘how you do accounting’.
+Many candidates perceive accounting to be a technical practice and believe that Strategic Business Reporting (SBR) tests ‘how you do accounting’.
 While some of this is true, SBR also tests the application of accounting principles in different contexts because accounting is fundamentally a social practice, which guides and influences the behaviour of people in organisations and society.
 As such, accounting needs to be studied and understood in the contexts within which it operates.
 The SBR syllabus therefore focuses on the concepts, principles and practices that underpin the preparation and interpretation of corporate reports in different contexts (including ethical contexts).
-This is because the application of knowledge is a skill that employers’ value and therefore seek… after all, an employer will not present you with a problem that has already been solved or one that you have seen before.
+This is because the application of knowledge is a skill that employers value and therefore seek… after all, an employer will not present you with a problem that has already been solved or one that you have seen before.
 Understandably, candidates struggle with this because they are expected to be able to use knowledge in new situations, make connections, explore outcomes and generate ideas.

 SBR candidates should be prepared for exam questions to test accounting concepts within different accounting contexts that they may not necessarily have encountered before.
 This section considers crowdfunding as one such context and describes the process that candidates should go through to apply their knowledge to this particular context.